-When buying tulsi tea, it’s best to see where the herb is sourced from—a good rule of thumb when buying any tea.
-If you’re worried about pesticide exposure, buying certified organic tulsi tea will lower your risk of exposure.
+When buying tulsi tea, it's best to see where the herb is sourced from—a good rule to follow when buying any tea.
+If you're worried about pesticide exposure, buying certified organic tulsi tea will lower your risk of exposure.
 You may find that the taste of tulsi tea varies a little from brand to brand.
 This is completely natural as there are a few different varieties of tulsi.
 So have fun and try different brands to find one you really love.
 Some certified organic tulsi tea brands to consider are Organic India ($13.99 for a pack of three), Nova ($14.99), and Traditional Medicinals ($25.86 for a 6 pack).

 Other herbs to pair tulsi with

 When perusing tulsi tea varieties, you may notice that it's sometimes blended with other herbs.
 This is done for both taste and to round out the health benefits.
 Just like with cooking, when you invite more herbs to the party, the nutritional benefits become more robust.
 You also also buy tulsi as a loose herb or powder and make your own blends at home.
 Here are some ideas for what to pair it with, based on the benefits you're hoping to gain: